vyos/vyos-documentation/docs/services/conntrack.rst

   set service conntrack-sync failover-mechanism vrrp sync-group 'syncgrp'

-On the active router, you should have informations in the internal-cache of conntrack-sync.
+On the active router, you should have information in the internal-cache of conntrack-sync.
 The same current active connections number should be shown in the external-cache of the standby router